France Bans Pension Protests Opposite Parliament - UrduPoint

 Unions from national train operator SNCF on Friday urged workers to continue another continuous strike that has caused major disruption on the network.

-Macron put pension reform at the centre of his re-election campaign last year.
+Macron put the pension reform at the centre of his re-election campaign last year.

 But the former banker lost his parliamentary majority in June after elections for the National Assembly.